paskainos/poleon/README.md

 Please refer also to the community documentation: http://drupal.org/node/1948260

-Pollaplon Chriseon
+Pollaplon Chriseon ('multi purpose' in Greek)
 ----------------------------------
-pollapló̱n chrí̱seo̱n = multi purpose
-This is a multipurpose Zurb Foundation [4] subtheme.
+This is a multipurpose Zurb Foundation [4] Drupal subtheme.
 Some points of note:
 - Relies on SCSS - compile SCSS to generate CSS files.
 - Includes reveal modal user login block.
 - Includes a slick topbar inset region to place blocks in topbar.